roganhamby/emeraldelephant/docs/xmlstarlet.md

 xmlstarlet [action] [parameters for action] file
 ```

 A useful tool is to quickly just check to see what the structure of the XML file looks like.
-With MARCXML is should be predictable.
+With MARCXML it should be predictable.

 ```
 derleth@test:~/data$ xmlstarlet el -u bibs.xml